Fascia Yoga: Importance for Yoga Teachers and Practitioners

-Even though the concept and principle of fascia have become more recognized, the principal approach to anatomy largely remains centered around the naming of our parts, understanding our physical systems, and explaining how we move according to those physiological functions.
+Even though the concept and principle of fascia and myofascia release have become more recognized, the principal approach to anatomy largely remains centered around the naming of our parts, understanding our physical systems, and explaining how we move according to those physiological functions.

 Muscle–bone–joint anatomy is largely the foundation upon which we base our understanding of the locomotor system.
 In other words, we learn the bits that make the whole.